mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

     }
     ```

 With permissions in place, your app can now make a request to AWS Secrets Manager for the secret it needs.
+How and when you actually retrieve the secret is up to you.
+You could do it via a bash script at startup, or make an API call in Node prior to starting up your HTTPS web server.

  Here's an example of doing so in bash.
 If your app were running in a Docker container, for example, you might have this function in a bash script that is set as the [Entrypoint](https://docs.docker.com/engine/reference/builder/#entrypoint):

 ```
 # Returns the raw value of a secret string stored in AWS Secrets Manager.